-Written comments must be submitted on or before August 3, 2010.
+To ensure consideration, written or on-line comments must be submitted on or before January 13, 2020.

 FOR FURTHER INFORMATION CONTACT:

 Requests for additional information should be directed to Gabrielle Aberle, National Marine Fisheries Service, P.O.
 Box 21668, Juneau, AK 99802-1668.
 Telephone (907) 586-7228.

 This request is for extension of a currently approved information collection.

 Regulations pertaining to gear markings are set forth at 50 CFR part 679 and in the annual management measures published in the Federal Register pursuant to 50 CFR 300.62.
 This information collection contains the following gear identification requirements for participants in the groundfish fisheries in the Exclusive Economic Zone off Alaska and for vessels using longline pot gear to fish for individual fishing quota (IFQ) sablefish in the Gulf of Alaska (GOA).